-Late payment assistance Customer requires help from their bank to overcome a short term payment difficulty.
-For example, a customer would like to make their repayment at a later date, or they have accidentally missed a When restoring a customer's financial situation is possible Banks' financial hardship arrangements focus on situations where a customer can recover their financial position if appropriate assistance and agreed arrangements When restoring a customer's financial situation is unlikely Due to a permanent change in their financial situation, the customer's capacity to recover and meet repayments in a reasonable amount of time is unlikely. payment and would like the late payment and would like the late payment fee waived.
-Banks have the discretion to provide relief to their customers, such as offering a payment arrangement or deferral (known as a 'promise to pay' arrangement).
-Banks can also agree to refund or waive late payment or default fees.
-Formal financial hardship assistance is unlikely to be required in these circumstances. are put in place.
-Arrangements can be: Short term Examples include moving to interest- only or reduced payments for an agreed period of time.
-Longer term Examples include extending the loan's term so repayments are lower for the life of the contract.
-Longer-term arrangements would generally require a change to the conditions of the existing credit contract and a new repayment plan.
+Late payment assistance

+When restoring a customer's financial situation is unlikely\

+Due to a permanent change in their financial situation, the customer's capacity to recover and meet repayments in a reasonable amount of time is unlikely.

 Even if the conditions of the existing credit contract were changed, the customer would not be able to satisfy their repayment obligations in the long term or restore their financial position.

 It may not be possible or appropriate for the bank to offer payment arrangements under their hardship program.
 However, even in these circumstances, banks can offer support and advice but the existing contract would generally not continue.

 Options may include agreeing on an alternative arrangement, plan or contract; refinancing; selling the property; or pursuing bankruptcy or insolvency arrangements.